python-parsy/parsy/docs/tutorial.rst

 We then discover that for recently published articles, instead of printing a timestamp, they write "X days ago".

-We want to parse this, and we'll use a timedelta object to represent the value (to easily distinguish it from other values and consume it later).
+We want to parse this, and we’ll use a timedelta object to represent the value (to easily distinguish it from other values and consume it later).
 We can write a parser for this easily: